calm

 3. Add the extracted directory into your PATH environment

-for macOS, add /path/to/Calm.app/Contents/MacOS/ instead
+for macOS, add /Applications/Calm.app/Contents/MacOS/ instead

 For macOS and Windows users, you need to be smarter than Windows SmartScreen or able to tame macOS to use CALM.
 In case anything went wrong, here is an Installation Guide.